 When it comes to women's political leadership, we are still in an era of "firsts."
-The majority of countries in the world have yet to elect their first female head of state and/or government.
+The majority of countries in the world have yet to elect their first female Head of State and/or Head of Government.
 Only three countries (Rwanda, Cuba and Bolivia) have reached equality in reporesentation between men and women in Parliament.
 Only ten Heads of Government have appointed cabinets with equal numbers of women and men.
 Women who have risen to achieve positions in government have often proven themselves to be strong, intelligent, and empathetic leaders; nevertheless, there are still countless structural, systemic, and cultural barriers to women achieving these positions around the world.